DubhAd/dubhad.github.io/_posts/2023-01-27-wifi-sensor-to-device-tracker.md

 ## Android App

 I use the [connected WiFi sensor](https://companion.home-assistant.io/docs/core/sensors#connection-type-sensor).
 This identifies the name of the WiFi network we're connected to.
-If you need more granularity there's also the `bssid` sensor.
-These only exist for the Android app, so iOS users can stop reading here.
+If you need more granularity there's also the `bssid` sensor. ~~These only exist for the Android app, so iOS users can stop reading here.~~ iOS also has a sensor for this, which is `sensor.YOUR_PHONE_ssid`.

 ## Automation